SendGrid sends email. MultiMail makes agent email accountable.

 How difficult is migration from SendGrid?
 Do I need to rewrite my email pipeline?

 The core send operation is a single API call change.
-Replace `sgMail.send()` with `POST https://api.multimail.dev/send_email` using the same fields — `to`, `subject`, `body`, `from`.
-The main behavioral difference is that if your mailbox uses `gated_send`, the call returns a pending approval item rather than a delivery confirmation.
-If you need immediate delivery during migration, set `oversight_mode: autonomous` temporarily and tighten it once your team has validated the agent's output.
-The Python SDK (`multimail-sdk`) provides a drop-in `send_email` function if you prefer not to use raw HTTP.
+Replace `sgMail.send()` with `POST https://api.multimail.dev/v1/mailboxes/{mailbox_id}/send`.
+The body is `{ to, subject, markdown }`: the sender is the mailbox in the path (no `from` field), and the body is a single markdown field rendered to HTML on delivery.
+The main behavioral difference is that if the mailbox uses `gated_send`, the call returns a 202 with status `pending_scan` (held for approval) rather than a delivery confirmation.
+If you need immediate delivery during migration, set the mailbox to `autonomous` temporarily and tighten it once your team has validated the agent's output.
+The send call is plain HTTP — use `requests`/`httpx` directly, or call the `send_email` tool from MultiMail's MCP server if your agent runs inside an MCP client.

 Does MultiMail handle deliverability the way SendGrid does — dedicated IPs, warm-up, bounce handling?